The Meaning of Hanukkah for Christians

 When Alexander the Great conquered Syria, Egypt, and Israel, he allowed each area under his control to continue observing their own religions and to enjoy a certain amount of freedom.
 But a little over 100 years later a man named Antiochus Epiphanes rose to power and he oppressed the Jewish people.
 He outlawed all Jewish religious rites, massacring Jews who refused to bow.
 He installed a Hellenistic (Greek-influenced) High Priest.

-Antiochus offered pigs, unclean sacrifices on the Temple altar.
-He was driven by a passion to assimilate by forcing the Jewish people into his own world view.
+Antiochus offered pigs – unclean sacrifices – on the Temple altar.
+He was driven by a passion to force the Jewish people to adapt to his own world view.
 Everyone was ordered to worship Zeus as the supreme god.
-He even stamped his own face on the coins with the epithet “god manifest.”
+He even stamped his own face on the coins with the epithet, “god manifest.”

 The Miracle of Light

-From oral tradition, it has been written in the Talmud that as they came to relight the Temple Menorah (the seven-branched lampstand), they searched for the special holy oil to light it but they were able to find only one small jar of oil-bearing the required seal of purity by the High Priest.
+From oral tradition, it has been written in the Talmud that as they came to relight the Temple menorah (the seven-branched lampstand), they searched for the special holy oil to light it but they were able to find only one small jar of oil-bearing the required seal of purity by the High Priest – enough to last for just a single day.
 Miraculously, the small jar of oil burned for eight days, during which a new supply of oil could be made.
 From then on, Jews around the world have observed a holiday of lighting candles for eight days in honor of this historic victory.

 Ray Bentley, Senior Pastor of Maranatha Chapel in San Diego, CA